scottbedard/cube/README.md

 const cube = new Cube(3);
 ```

 To perform one or more turns to the cube, use the `turn` method.
 To see what turns have already been made, check the `history` property.
+Turn history will be stored as an array of objects.
+To manually convert a turn string to an object, use the `parseTurn` method.

 ```js
 // accepts a whitespace or comma seperated list of turns